SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 ===========

-This section of the documentation gives a brief description of the different components of the EAGLE subgrid model.
+This section of the documentation gives a brief description of the different components of the EAGLE sub-grid model.
 We mostly focus on the parameters and values output in the snapshots.

 Chemical tracers